Love happens. So do breakups. Know when it’s time to let go.

 Let’s get started.

-Ultimate Step-by-Step Guide to Getting Over Your Breakup
+The Ultimate Step-by-Step Guide To Getting Over Your Breakup

 1. Eliminate all contact with your ex.

 This is the first and most important step to getting over your former beloved.
 It is essential that for the first nine to twelve months, you sever your connection with your ex.